 This medication is used to combat resistant gram-positive organisms, especially pneumonia and skin infections secondary to staphylococcus and streptococcus.

-This rare, severe, adverse effect is thought to be duration-dependent (typically less than 2 weeks).
-Extreme caution should be used in patients who already have bone marrow suppression or chronic infections.
+This rare, severe adverse effect is thought to be duration-dependent (typically less than 2 weeks).
+Use extreme caution with patients who already have bone marrow suppression or chronic infections.
 It is recommended that the CBC is monitored weekly, and it should be discontinued in patients exhibiting evidence of myelosuppression.

-This is one of several medications known to cause lactic acidosis in certain patients.
-Prescribers should be mindful of this adverse effect in patients presenting with recurrent nausea and vomiting, decreased levels of bicarbonate, or in whom an otherwise unexplained metabolic acidosis is seen.
+Linezolid is one of several medications known to cause lactic acidosis in certain patients.
+Prescribers should be mindful of this adverse effect in patients presenting with recurrent nausea and vomiting, decreased levels of bicarbonate, or in which an otherwise unexplained metabolic acidosis is seen.

-Exercise extreme caution for patients that exhibit a constellation of multisystem excitation symptoms indicative of serotonin syndrome.
-These symptoms include confusion, agitation, hallucinations, seizures, hyperthermia, shivering, tachycardia, rhabdomyolysis, and possibly organ failure in the most severe cases.
-Patients on Linezolid should not combine the drug with SSRIs (Selective Serotonin Reuptake Inhibitors), and they should wait 2 weeks after stopping an MAO-I (monoamine oxidase inhibitor) as serotonin syndrome can occur.
+Extreme caution should be exercised in patients who exhibit a constellation of multisystem excitation symptoms indicative of serotonin syndrome.
+These include confusion, agitation, hallucinations, seizures, hyperthermia, shivering, tachycardia, rhabdomyolysis, and possibly organ failure in the most severe cases.
+Patients on linezolid should not combine the drug with SSRIs (Selective Serotonin Reuptake Inhibitors), and they should wait 2 weeks after stopping an MAOI (monoamine oxidase inhibitor), as serotonin syndrome can occur.

 Picmonic's rapid review multiple-choice quiz allows you to assess your knowledge.